nat-lam/Counter_Project/README.md

 <p>The prjoect's peculiarity is that it has been relised mainly using the DOM manipulation to create</p>

-<p>The user can click on the button and the counter will increas or decreas, when is happes the numbers change color.</p>
+<p>The user can click on the button and the counter will increas or decreas, when it happens the numbers change color.</p>